automation64/codeskel64/Ansible/docs/role.md

 ### Requirements

 - Operating System package manager repository enabled.
+This can be automated by using the `` role.

 ### Ansible Dependencies